EvanBacon/expo-native-firebase/README.md

 * Expand `EXFaceDetector` and turn it into **`firebase.vision()`**
 * [Subscribe to the youtube channel 😉](https://www.youtube.com/c/exposition?sub_confirmation=1)
 * Document how to use the experimental notification features on iOS.
+* Stars help me know what to focus 🌟